vicainelli/quotes/README.md

 ---

-> "Only half of programming is coding the other 90  is debugging" ― Anonymous
+> "Only half of programming is coding.
+The other 90% is debugging."
+― Anonymous